Planning a Patagonia itinerary can be a little complicated if you want to see the best of both worlds, from the two countries that it inhabits.

 If you’re looking for a more straightforward travelling experience, or if you’re short on time, Argentine Patagonia is, by far, the “easier” country to navigate your way through.

-When it comes to national parks, Chilean Patagonia takes the crown, especially for its mecca of hiking destinations including Torres del Paine National Park, this particular part of Chilean Patagonia is well-versed in tourism and is more equipped for travel than most of the region from Chile’s side.
+When it comes to national parks, Chilean Patagonia takes the crown, especially for its gorgeous hiking destinations including Torres del Paine National Park, this particular part of Chilean Patagonia is well-versed in tourism and is more equipped for travel than most of the region from Chile’s side.

 Between this famous national park and the Patagonia Lake district of Puerto Montt, there are thousands of miles of wilderness and scenery worth a wolf-whistle or two, making it a dream come true for adventurer travellers or those who simply want to be around fewer tourists.